 The Naseby track opens in mid-June, weather-Gods willing, and closes in late-August.

 The track is the only one of its kind in The Southern Hemisphere.

 As you can appreciate Luging is a skill one learns step-by-step, under the supervision of an instructor.

 Hurtling-down the ice is exhilarating, but comes with risks, and it’s not an activity for the uninitiated.

 For safety reasons, public access to the track is therefore restricted to times where an instructor is on-hand to supervise & offer necessary instruction.

-This includes sled, helmet, instruction, 1 hour on the track and heaps of rides (from the top, if deemed proficient enough and time permits)
+This includes sled, helmet, instruction, 1 hour on the track and heaps of rides (from the half-way, if deemed proficient enough and time permits)

 Allow 60-80 minutes.

-New in 2012 - Luge under floodlight every Friday and Saturday night!
+Luge under floodlight every Friday and Saturday night, by arrangement!

 Whilst in Naseby - why not consider doing a fun-filled trifecta?